sfcoding-school/AndroidUrbanApp/README.md

 #### Notes:

-The application can not be launched as it needs some code review because is based on some Facebook API that now are deprecated.
+The application can not be launched as it is, in fact it needs some code review because is based on some Facebook API that now are deprecated.